Joseph-Burke/Adventure-Quest/README.md

 ## List of Tasks

-3. Create an appearance property for character, so that viewing an unknown character will return a visual description of the character rather than their name.
+1. Create an appearance property for character, so that viewing an unknown character will return a visual description of the character rather than their name.

-4. The appearance property would go well with some kind of introduction method that each character could have to introduce themselves to the player.
+2. The appearance property would go well with some kind of introduction method that each character could have to introduce themselves to the player.

-5. Create an "approach" action for the protagonist, allowing them to approach people.
+3. Create another adjacent location and give the player the ability to move between them.

-6. Create another adjacent location and give the player the ability to move between them.
+4. Perhaps a reusable 'soliloquoy'/muttering/wondering/thinking activity should be available to the hero.

-7. Perhaps a reusable 'soliloquoy'/muttering/wondering/thinking activity should be available to the hero.
+5. A reusable utility class to select a target for certain actions would be useful.

 ## Character Speech